 One week before leaving Ghana we decided to ship our Defender back to Canada.
 This was not at all an easy decision.
-It was certainly the most convenient choice, as we were packing a container to return to Canada at the end of our posting and there was no additional cost to us or to the Government of Canada as my employer to sending the vehicle to Canada.
-The question is how well will a older diesel that has never wintered fare in the Canadian climate.
+It was certainly the most convenient choice, as we were packing a container to return to Canada at the end of our posting and there was no additional cost to us or to the Government of Canada.
+The question is how well will a older diesel that has never seen winter fare in the Canadian climate?

 Before we packed up the vehicle we took the time to do some maintenance (wheel alignment; oil and filter changes; replacement of some pulley bearings that were getting noisy; etc) We also had a little end of trip party at Opere’s shop under the tree to recognize all the people who had worked on the restoration.
 I gave Opere a few days notice, invited others around town and then our last Saturday before pack-up Laura and I loaded the fridge with Guinness, Malta, beer, soft drinks and juice; bought some meat patties and pizza and went and set up at Opere’s shop for a late afternoon party.
 It was a crazy party, there were no women, but some of the boys started chanting “music! music! music!” and when we put some Ebo Taylor Ghanaian high life music on the stereo they started dancing.
 Then everyone wanted a group picture.
 I don’t have those pictures now but will upload them next week. (see separate post)